 - Submit a two to three page letter addressed to the Graduate Nursing Admissions Committee describing the applicant’s professional goals

 - Submit three recommendation letters from healthcare professionals who can give a reference as to the applicant’s potential (these should be from professionals in supervisory positions and not colleagues or friends; prefer one from a previous professor, and

-- Hold an unencumbered license to practice as a registered nurse in the state of Tennessee is required for enrollment; clinical practicum experiences may necessitate licensure in surrounding states.
+- Holding an unencumbered license to practice as a registered nurse in the state of Tennessee; clinical practicum experiences may necessitate licensure in surrounding states.
 Compact licenses accepted.

 Once admitted, applicants are required to meet all background check, drug screening, immunizations, medical profile and BLS certification requirements as indicated below.